ashish8official/ashish8official/README.md

 <div align="center">

-*Based in Chandigarh, India · Open to remote collaboration*
+*Based in India · Open to remote collaboration*

 ```
 "Build things that solve real problems in domains you actually understand."